jergra/info-feed-react-firebase-sass/readme.txt

 to do:
+  test to see if the app works with only the seven search pages and nothing else; if not, make it so that there is always a minimum number of other pages

   try putting location (speed) retrieval in the bottom useEffect with an axios await

   change terminology from locationRadius, location, terms to speed, terms, pages

-  fix the alignment of the 'save' buttons

   make the search pages invisible so that they cannot be removed

-  test to see if the app works with only the seven search pages and nothing else; if not, make it so that there is always a minimum number of other pages

   make pages individually deletable

+  remove the youtubeAPI functionality